evildmp/conference-handbook/handbook/communications/programme-booklet.rst

 Put key information, that people will need to refer to often, towards the front and the back of the booklet.

-The two middle pages - if the programme is saddle-stitched, which is most likely the case - are also a good place to put key information, because the booklet will natually fall open at these pages.
+The two middle pages - if the programme booklet is saddle-stitched, which is most likely the case - are also a good place to put key information, because the booklet will natually fall open at these pages.

 Contents can include: